 Tor Minerals International Inc's interest coverage rate -- a measure of gross earnings relative to interest payments -- comes in at -11.95.
-This coverage rate is greater than that of just 7.22% of stocks we're observing for the purpose of forecasting via discounted cash flows.
+This coverage rate is greater than that of only 6.13% of stocks we're observing for the purpose of forecasting via discounted cash flows.

 Terminal Growth Rate in Free Cash Flow